Financial Disclaimer

 \[ \text{Years to Double} = \frac{72}{r} \]

 Where r is the annual rate of return as a percentage.
 This applies to any compounding scenario: stocks, bonds, savings accounts, real estate, or debt interest.
-Here is how different rates translate to doubling time:
+Here is how different rates work out in practice:

 - 3% (high-yield savings account): 24 years to double